 Which are the Best Olives?

 As a general rule the smaller the stone and the greater the flesh the better the olive.
-Ultimately it comes down to your personal taste as they are all quite different!
+Ultimately it comes down to your personal taste and what you are using them for as they are all quite different!

-- Natural black olives are not uniform in colour, and they are generally a shade pr purplish / brown rather than black.
+- Natural black olives are not uniform in colour, and they are generally a shade of purplish/brown rather than black.
+They have a more intense flavour, perfect for serving on a meze platter.

 The Olive Grove